 Only buy what you need.
 Discipline yourself when shopping by avoiding impulse purchases.
 This is where that calendar can help!
 Stay focused on your shopping list and your weekly meal plan — your budget will thank you later.

 Get Your Lunch-packing Game On

-Keep your busy family well fed with nourishing lunches that don’t take long to make.
+Whether your kids will be eating lunch at home or heading to the cafeteria, you can keep your busy family well fed with nourishing lunches that don’t take long to make.
 Transform your skills from a lunchbox zero to a lunchbox hero with our great tips for hearty and healthy school lunches:

 Pick up reusable, insulated lunch bags.
 A good, durable bag that can stand up to the demands of youngsters can be hard to find.
 Source these online over the summer as you’re readying your kid for their return to school and look for bags that come with zippers to help contain food in transit.

 Avoid processed foods.
 Nutritional studies are singing the praises of raw foods and recommending that highly processed foods be avoided in kid’s meals.
 Work on selecting veggies and foods you know your kids will eat and keep away from foods that reinforce bad eating habits.